Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 ## Prerequisites

-- vCommander release 7.0.2 or higher
+- Commander release 7.0.2 or higher

 - A system with Terraform installed that is accessible through SSH.
 This system is referred to hereafter as the Terraform host.
   The Terraform host will be used to keep state and must be configured to use the proper credentials to allow access the Terraform host.